Virtual Art Museum

 Running between the 1840s and late 1930s, the line was a popular source of transportation and freight service between Fall River, Boston, Providence and New York.
 Some of the iconic ships belonging to this line include the Commonwealth, Pilgrim, and Puritan.
 The line was such an established part of New England culture that a song was written about the line and its ships, titled "The Old Fall River Line" which topped the Billboard charts in 1913.
 You can listen to an original recording of this song through the Library of Congress's website: http://www.loc.gov/jukebox/recordings/detail/id/3124/

-As many steamship and maritime enthusiasts are aware, this year marks the 100th anniversary of the sinking of the Titanic.
-The tragic tale of the ship and her passenger’s demise have been portrayed in film and been the subject of songs and countless stories in print.
-So perhaps it isn’t all that surprising that SSHSA has numerous files on the White Star line, Titanic’s parent company.
+The tragic tale of the Titanic and her passenger's demise have been portrayed in film and been the subject of songs and countless stories in print.
+So perhaps it isn't all that surprising that SSHSA has numerous files on the White Star line, Titanic's parent company.